Virginia: Reconstruction and segregation

 With nearly 800,000 American soldiers passing through its terminals, the Hampton Roads Port of Embarkation at Newport News became the second-largest U.S. port of embarkation during World War I.

 Virginia was formally restored to the United States in 1870, due to the work of the Committee of Nine.
 During the post-war Reconstruction era, African Americans were able to unite in communities, particularly around Richmond, Danville, and the Tidewater region, and take a greater role in Virginia society; many achieved some land ownership during the 1870s.
 Virginia adopted a constitution in 1868 which guaranteed political, civil, and voting rights, and provided for free public schools.
 However, with many railroad lines and other infrastructure destroyed during the Civil War, the Commonwealth was deeply in debt, and in the late 1870s redirected money from public schools to pay bondholders.
-The Readjuster Party formed in 1877 and won legislative power in 1879 by uniting Black and white Virginians behind a shared opposition to debt payments and the perceived plantation elites.
+The Readjuster Party formed in 1877 and won legislative power in 1879 by uniting Virginians across racial lines behind a shared opposition to debt payments and the perceived plantation elites.

 The Readjusters focused on building up schools, like Virginia Tech and Virginia State, and successfully forced West Virginia to share in the pre-war debt.
-But in 1883, they were divided by a proposed repeal of anti-miscegenation laws, and days before that year's election, a riot in Danville, involving armed policemen, left four Black men and one white man dead.
+But in 1883, they were divided by a proposed repeal of anti-miscegenation laws, and days before that year's election, a riot in Danville, involving armed policemen, left five men dead, four of whom were Black.
 These events motivated a push by white supremacists to seize political power through voter suppression, and segregationists in the Democratic Party won the legislature that year and maintained control for decades.
-They passed Jim Crow laws that established a racially segregated society, and in 1902 rewrote the state constitution to include a poll tax and other voter registration measures that effectively disenfranchised most African Americans and many poor whites.
+They passed Jim Crow laws that established a racially segregated society, and in 1902 rewrote the state constitution to include a poll tax and other voter registration measures that effectively disenfranchised most African-American and lower-income Virginians.

 New economic forces meanwhile industrialized the Commonwealth.
 Virginian James Albert Bonsack invented the tobacco cigarette rolling machine in 1880 leading to new large-scale production centered around Richmond.
 Railroad magnate Collis Potter Huntington founded Newport News Shipbuilding in 1886, which was responsible for building 38 warships for the U.S. Navy between 1907 and 1923.
 During World War I, German submarines attacked ships outside the port, which was a major site for transportation of soldiers and supplies.
-After the war, a homecoming parade to honor African-American troops was attacked in July 1919 by the city's police as part of a renewed white-supremacy movement, known as Red Summer.
+After the war, a homecoming parade to honor African-American troops was attacked in July 1919 by the city's police as part of a renewed white supremacy movement, known as Red Summer.
 The shipyard continued building warships in World War II, and quadrupled its pre-war labor force to 70,000 by 1943.
 The Radford Arsenal outside Blacksburg also employed 22,000 workers making explosives, while the Torpedo Factory in Alexandria had over 5,050.